FOSTEUM- genistein, zinc glycinate citrate, and cholecalciferol capsule

 The ingredients in FOSTEUM are Generally Recognized As Safe (GRAS).
 This is the statutory safety standard that the U.S. Food and Drug Administration (FDA) requires of all ingredients added to food products.
 The standard for an ingredient to achieve GRAS status requires technical demonstration of non-toxicity and safety, general recognition of safety through widespread usage and agreement of that safety by experts in the field.

 Low bone mass (osteopenia) and osteoporosis are gradations of bone loss.
 Low bone mass may progress to osteoporosis.
-Low bone mass and osteoporosis occur when the homeostasis of the metabolic processes of normal bone turnover is unbalanced in favor of resorption activity.
-The World Health Organization (WHO) defines low bone mass as a T-score between -1.0 and -2.5.
+Low bone mass and osteoporosis occur when the metabolic processes of normal bone turnover is unbalanced in favor of resorption activity.
+The World Health Organization (WHO) defines low bone mass as a T-score (by dual energy absorption technology, DXA) between -1.0 and -2.5.
 Osteoporosis is defined at a T-score lower than -2.5.

 The genistein in FOSTEUM reduces the activity of osteoclasts and promotes the formation of osteoblasts from progenitor stem cells to increase their number and activity in bone.
 The net effect is an enhancement of bone formation which restores bone remodeling toward normal levels and results in an increase in bone mineral density (BMD) over time.
 Through these clinical dietary modifications, FOSTEUM manages the metabolic processes of osteopenia and osteoporosis.

 More specifically, preclinical studies suggest the following mechanisms of action: Genistein acts to reverse the effects of estrogen loss by decreasing cytokine production and increasing transforming growth factor ß (TGFß) levels.
-The net effect is a decrease in receptor activator of nuclear factor kappa B ligand (RANK-L) production, an increase in osteoprotegerin (OPG) levels, and a consequent decrease in overall osteoclast activity.
+The net effect is a decrease in receptor activator of nuclear factor kappa B ligand (RANK-L) production, an increase in osteoprotegerin (OPG) levels, and interruption of the interaction between RANK and RANK-L which as a consequence, decreases overall osteoclast activity.
 Genistein also increases insulin-like growth factor-1 (IGF-1) leading to an increased number of proto-osteoblasts developed from mesenchymal stem cells.
 Genistein restores endothelial cell signals resulting in increased recruitment of these precursor cells to form osteoblasts.
 Genistein also reverses early apoptosis of osteoblasts.
 These actions likely produce a net increase in osteoblast activity and concomitant decrease in osteoclast activity.

-In clinical trials, the genistein in FOSTEUM decreased urinary levels of the bone resorption markers deoxypyridinoline (DPYR) and pyridinoline (PYR), and increased serum levels of the bone formation markers bone-specific alkaline phosphatase (BAP), osteocalcin (OC), and IGF-1.
-These data suggest that genistein increases BMD over time by decreasing bone resorption and increasing bone formation.
+In clinical trials, the genistein in FOSTEUM decreased urinary levels of the bone resorption markers urinary and serum collagen type 1 cross-linked C-telopeptide (CTX), deoxypyridinoline (DPYR) and pyridinoline (PYR), and increased serum levels of the bone formation markers bone-specific alkaline phosphatase (BAP), osteocalcin (OC), and IGF-1 and increased BMD over time.

 Studies have shown that zinc has a positive effect on bone formation.
 The zinc in FOSTEUM is the citrated bisglycinate form, which has been shown to have improved absorption from the intestine compared to inorganic zinc salts.